Zakariya1057/shadowvault/README.md

 ### Creating an S3 Bucket

-1. Create an AWS S3 bucket named `shadowvault-env`.
+1. Create an AWS S3 bucket named `shadowvault`.
 This is the default in `~/.shadowvault/config.json`.
   - _Note:_ If you choose a different name, ensure it matches your configuration.

 ### Setting Up an IAM User